danijar/granular/README.md

 [![PyPI](https://img.shields.io/pypi/v/granular.svg)](https://pypi.python.org/pypi/granular/#history)

-# Granular: Fast format for datasets
+# Granular: Fast dataset format

 Granular is a library for reading and writing multimodal datasets.
 Each Granular dataset is a collection of linked files in [bag file format][bag], a simple seekable container structure.
-Granular includes a high-performance data loader that can load from Cloud buckets.
+Granular comes with a high-performance data loader.

 [bag]: ...